Cloud repatriation to dedicated IT solutions

 Moreover, it is recommended to consider the potential for repatriation early on.
 It is important to invest in an architecture that makes it easy to migrate workloads between IT solutions; not only to avoid vendor lock-in, but to leverage the most suitable environment at each stage of the business lifecycle.

-Repatriating workloads from the public cloud
+Repatriating workloads from hyperscalers

 Predictable performance

-As businesses mature, CTOs look into dedicated and specialized IT solutions to achieve predictable high performance, and optimize the cost of revenue.
-An infrastructure of exclusive use allows them to optimize cloud spend by avoiding overprovisioning and increasing cost visibility.
+A dedicated infrastructure allows organizations to optimize cloud spend by avoiding overprovisioning and increasing cost visibility.
 Besides, in combination with a completely redundant, low-latency network storage, they can achieve constant high performance, without noisy neighbors, and better data availability.

 Organizations should know the performance they can expect from their IT environment at any time.